Research

 About the Study - Female Participants needed

-In partnership with The Center for Psychedelic Research and Therapy at UT Austin’s Dell Medical School, this groundbreaking study is the first of its kind to explore the impact of psychedelic-assisted therapy on complicated grief in bereaved family members of military personnel.
+In partnership with The Center for Psychedelic Research and Therapy at UT Austin’s Dell Medical School, this groundbreaking study is the first of its kind to explore the impact of psychedelic-assisted therapy on complicated grief, depression, or posttraumatic stress symptoms, in bereaved family members of military personnel.

-We hope to learn more about how brain function is influenced by psychedelic assisted therapy and how this may impact psychiatric symptoms related to the loss of a loved one.
+We’ll examine how brain function is influenced by psychedelic-assisted therapy and how this may impact psychiatric symptoms related to the loss of a loved one.
 Family of military service members are prone to experiencing symptoms of complicated grief/prolonged grief disorder, particularly because military-related deaths often occur suddenly and without warning.

-Transportation and hotels at Austin will be covered, as will incidental expenses for meals and ground transportation.
+Transportation and hotels in Austin will be covered, as will incidental expenses for meals and ground transportation.
 If the grieved, lost loved one was a veteran family member, then the cost of your retreat will also be covered.
-Please contact us for more information!
+Please contact us for more information.

-Individuals can earn up to $925 for participation in this study and will additionally be provided two all-expenses paid trips to Austin, TX.
+Individuals can earn up to $925 for participation in this study and will additionally be provided two all-expenses-paid trips to Austin, TX.
 You could also be reimbursed to hire a caregiver in your absence if you meet certain requirements.
-This is a prime opportunity to contribute to providing better mental health treatment for complicated grief/prolonged grief.
+This is an impactful opportunity to contribute to providing better mental health treatment for complicated grief/prolonged grief.

 What will this study test?